 Who Can Bet at BET.co.za?

-Though bet.co.za/lotto does not specifically say foreigners can’t play here, buried in their terms and conditions is the rules and regulations that you must have a South African address, contact details and bank account.
-Players may not send any winnings to a non-South African account and they go so far to specific which banks are okay.
+Though bet.co.za/lotto does not specifically say foreigners can’t play here, buried in their terms and conditions are the rules and regulations that you must have a South African address, contact details, and bank account.
+Players may not send any winnings to a non-South African account and they go so far as to specify which banks are okay.
 So, unless you live in South Africa, all bets are off.

 Back to the terms and conditions at bet.co.za/lotto, don’t look for a lot on lotteries.
 It’s all about the different rules and regulations on sports betting including winning thresholds.
 This is important.
 If you put up an amount for a bet that calculates to win more than the threshold, you won’t get that amount.
 Actually, the word lotto and lotteries are not mentioned anywhere here.

 One of the other weird things in the terms and conditions was that tax is applicable on specifically horse racing at a current rate of 6% and is collected on behalf of the player.
 There is no information on whether this applies to sports or lottery betting.

 Besides the online form, bet.co.za offers a postal and snail mail address, phone and fax (do people still use these) numbers, and an email address.
 There seems to be an online chat where you can leave a message when no one is home.
 Office hours are 9:00 am to 5:00 pm though there is no indication if this is only weekdays or includes weekends.